CM4all/pond/doc/index.rst

   is no more room for another item.
 - ``max_age``: if specified, then records older than this will be evicted even if there is still room in the buffer.
+- ``per_site_message_rate_limit``: if specified, then each site is rate-limited to this number of messages per second.
+Excess messages will be discarded silently.
+This affects only log datagrams which contain only a message (e.g. :samp:`http_error`).

 ``receiver``
 ------------